-The two most common water contaminants found in rivers, streams, and lakes in Wisconsin are PCBs and Mercury.
+The two most common water contaminants found in rivers, streams, and lakes in Wisconsin are PCBs and mercury.
 They frequently accumulate in fish.
-Below is more information:
+Below is more information.

 Polychlorinated biphenyls (PCBs)

-- Eat smaller, younger fish.
+- Choose smaller, younger fish to eat.

 Mercury is an element that is released into the air from a variety of processes including coal burning.
 It can travel long distances and be deposited on soil and in lakes.

-Tips on Mercury in Fish:
+Tips on mercury in fish: